williamfisher9/assignment2/README.md

 ## Database servers template:
 ### Option 1:
 ### Using RDS.
-This template will deploy a multi availability zone MySQL communciaty edition database server.
-One of the databases will act as a primary server and the pther will be a secondary server.
+This template deploys a multi availability zone MySQL community edition database server.
+One of the databases will act as a primary server and the other will be a secondary server.
 1. DBInstance
 2. DBSubnetGroup
 3. SecurityGroup